absrp/PFDHA_strikeslip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Widespread distributed fracturing during earthquakes threatens infrastructure and lifelines.
-We combine high-resolution rupture maps from the four major surface-rupturing strike-slip earthquakes in southern California and northern Mexico since 1992 to incorporate the displacements produced by secondary faulting and fracturing into a probabilistic displacement hazard analysis framework.
-Through analysis of the length and spatial distribution of mapped fractures for each event, we develop an expression for the probability of finding a fracture that accommodates a displacement that exceeds a given threshold Do at a given distance away from the fault.
-In our model, Do is a user-input variable that may be adjusted for different engineering applications.
-To facilitate general use, we accompany this study with a Python Jupyter notebook that produces a hazard curve with robust uncertainties for end-user application.
-Our model is best applied to estimating expected secondary displacements for strike-slip earthquakes, similar to those analyzed, with widespread fracturing across immature fault zones.
+We combine high-resolution rupture maps from the five major surface-rupturing strike-slip earthquakes in southern California and northern Mexico since 1992 to incorporate the displacements produced by secondary ruptures into a probabilistic displacement hazard analysis framework.
+Through analysis of the spatial distribution of mapped ruptures and displacements for each of these events, we develop a magnitude-dependent expression for the probability of finding a secondary rupture that accommodates a displacement that exceeds a displacement threshold at a given distance away from the principal fault.
+Our model is best applied to estimating expected secondary displacements for strike-slip earthquakes, similar to those analyzed, with widespread ruptures across immature fault zones.

 <!-- GETTING STARTED -->
 ## Getting Started

-This repository contains the scripts and data required to create the general model published in Rodriguez Padilla and Oskin 2022N.
+This repository contains the scripts and data required to create the general model published in Rodriguez Padilla and Oskin 202N.
 This information is stored in the General end-user model - Python directory.

-Additionally, all of the scripts to develop this model based on analysis of data from the Landers, Hector Mine, El Mayor Cucapah, and Ridgecrest earthquakes is available in the All scripts analysis (Matlab + Python) directory.
-The data for running this analysis are stored in a separate repository that is also open-access ().
+Additionally, all of the scripts to develop this model based on analysis of data from the Landers, Hector Mine, El Mayor Cucapah, and Ridgecrest (foreshock and mainshock) earthquakes is available in the All scripts analysis (Matlab + Python) directory.
+The data for running this analysis are stored in a separate repository that is also open-access (https://figshare.com/projects/A_probabilistic_displacement_hazard_assessment_framework_for_distributed_ruptures_from_strike-slip_earthquakes/162349).
 All figures in the manuscript can be generated using these scripts and data.

 ### Prerequisites